KevinG555/mongodb/README.md

    heroku ps:scale web=1
    ```

-  7. Select settings from heroku and then select
+  7.Select settings from heroku and then select
     ```
    ‘Reveal Config'.
 Add IP 0.0.0.0 and PORT 5000.
     ```